UniPassID/Unipass-Wallet-Contract/README.md

 ## ModuleMain

-The Entrypoint of UniPass Wallet.
+The Implementation of UniPass Wallet account.

 ### Constructor